aidanshin/MassOfJupiter/README.md

 U_{M}=\frac{4 \pi ^2 U_s}{Gs^2}
 \tag{4.1}
 \end{equation}
 From the photos of Jupiter and the moon, a distance in pixels, $\Delta p_{J-m}$, is measured from the center of the moon to the center of Jupiter.
 The uncertainty of this distance, $U_{\Delta p_{J-m}}$, was estimated to be 10 pixels.
-A conversion is need to change the distance from pixels to meters.
+A conversion is needed to change the distance from pixels to meters.
 The angular separation of Jupiter and each of its moons, $\Delta \theta _{J-m}$, is calculated by
 \begin{equation}
 \Delta \theta _{J-m}=\frac{ \Delta p_{J-m} a_{M}}{p_{M}}
 \tag{5}
 \end{equation}
 where $\Delta p_{J-m}$ is the distance between Jupiter and one of its moons in pixels, $a_{M}$ is Earth's moon's angular diameter ([31 arcmin](https://lco.global/spacebook/sky/using-angles-describe-positions-and-apparent-sizes-objects/#:~:text=The%20angle%20covered%20by%20the,an%20angle%20of%2031%20arcmin.)), and $p_{M}$ is the diameter of Earth's Moon in pixels (Measured later in the experiment).
-From the angular seperation and the distance from Earth to Jupiter, $R_{E-J}$, an equation for the distance (meters) between Jupiter and its moons is derived
+From the angular separation and the distance from Earth to Jupiter, $R_{E-J}$, an equation for the distance (meters) between Jupiter and its moons is derived
 \begin{equation}
 X_{m-J} = R_{E-J}\Delta \theta _{J-m}
 \tag{6}